Rukhsanaashhad/rag-based-book-assistant/docs/01-module-1-ros/01-introduction.md

 ## ROS Fundamentals

+### What is ROS?
--   **What is ROS?**: Overview of ROS architecture, philosophy, and ecosystem.
+Overview of ROS architecture, philosophy, and ecosystem.

+### ROS Installation and Setup
--   **ROS Installation and Setup**: Setting up your development environment.
+Setting up your development environment.

+### Basic ROS Commands
--   **Basic ROS Commands**: Navigating the ROS filesystem, running nodes, and understanding topics.
+Navigating the ROS filesystem, running nodes, and understanding topics.

 ## Sensor Integration

+### Types of Sensors
--   **Types of Sensors**: Introduction to common robotics sensors (e.g., LiDAR, cameras, IMUs).
+Introduction to common robotics sensors (e.g., LiDAR, cameras, IMUs).

+### ROS Sensor Messages
--   **ROS Sensor Messages**: Understanding standard message types for sensor data.
+Understanding standard message types for sensor data.

+### Interfacing with Sensors
--   **Interfacing with Sensors**: Practical examples of integrating a simulated or real sensor with ROS.
+Practical examples of integrating a simulated or real sensor with ROS.

+### Data Visualization
--   **Data Visualization**: Using RViz to visualize sensor data.
+Using RViz to visualize sensor data.